neuroinformatics-unit/HowTo/docs/source/programming/vscode-with-slurm-job.md

 code tunnel
 ```

 A URL will appear in the terminal, `https://github.com/login/device`.
 Follow this link, log in with your GitHub credentials, and enter the provided PIN to authorize access.
 After completing this step, a second link will appear in the terminal (e.g., `https://vscode.dev/tunnel/gpu-XXXX`), which you can follow to access your VSCode session running directly on the HPC compute node.
+NB: the GPU name in the URL provided might not match the actual node name.

 When you’re finished, simply exit the SLURM session to close the VSCode tunnel and release resources.